athieriot/JTaches/README.md

 -----

 JTaches provides a Java way to execute tasks on file events.
-Mostly inspired by the [Guard]: https://github.com/guard/guard/ ruby gem.
+Mostly inspired by the [Guard](https://github.com/guard/guard/) ruby gem.

 Sources
 -------